asilvas/cassango/CONSISTENCY_SPEC.md

 ## Eventual Consistency

-By design to support distributed clusters we rely on data being eventually consistency.
+By design to support distributed clusters we rely on data being eventually consistent.
 For most data access scenarios, this is more than sufficient.
 In cases where a high consistency is necessary, Important or Critical Consistency can be used to meet needs.